 - Toppings (optional): ice cream, sweetened whipped cream or whipped topping, chocolate chips

-- Place butter in a 13x9 inch baking dish.
+- Place butter in a 13x9 inch baking dish (nonstick works well).
 Place baking dish in oven and preheat oven to 350 degrees F. Check on the butter every now and then and once melted, remove pan from oven.
 Give the butter a quick stir so that it's well mixed and cover the bottom of the pan.

 - Sprinkle the DRY cake mix on top of melted butter in a flat even layer.
 Use a fork or the back of a spoon to spread the cake mix evenly over the butter.